 To be clear, the IMDMA uses the term “companion animal” specifically to refer to a pet, and it does not use the term to refer to a service animal.

 If you and your spouse cannot reach an agreement about who will be responsible for the pet, then either of you may petition the court for the allocation of sole or joint possession of and responsibility for the companion animal that you jointly own.

 When the court allocates possession of and responsibility for the companion animal, it uses a standard that is somewhat similar to but distinct from the “best interests of the child” standard in child custody cases.
 In a pet custody case, the IMDMA explains that the court “shall take into consideration the well-being of the companion animal.”

 If you share a pet with your spouse and are getting divorced, you should speak with a divorce lawyer in Chicago about pet custody in Illinois.
-Contact the Arami Law Office today to get started on your case.
+Contact Arami Law, Inc. today to get started on your case.

 To request a consultation, please fill out all fields, and we will follow up with you

 momentarily to set up an appointment.